Tutorial: Define a Custom Phase Space Point

 Step 1: Define an Example Process

-We define a process that describes electron-positron annihilation.
-This process will involve two incoming particles (an electron and a positron) and two outgoing particles (two photons).
+We define a process that describes muon-anti-muon annihilation.
+This process will involve two incoming particles (a muon and an anti-muon) and two outgoing particles (two photons).

 struct ExampleProcess <: AbstractProcessDefinition end